 The still wines of the area were highly prized in Paris under the designation of vins de la rivière and vins de la montagne- wines of the river and wines of the mountain in reference to the wooded terrain and the river Marne which carried the wines down to the Seine and into Paris.

 Largest Family owned Producer in France

 G.H.
-Martel is the largest family-owned producer & growers in Champagne.
-The family owns over 400 hectares of vineyards and maintains over 500 long term family partnerships.
+Martel is the largest family-owned producer & grower in Champagne.
+The family owns over 420 hectares of vineyards and maintains over 500 long term family partnerships.
 The grapes are managed from growth to bottle by the Rapeneau family.
 G.H.
 Martel & Co champagnes are sold in over 70 countries.
-Hiding in plain sight making them the largest producer & exporter of Champagne in France.
+Hiding in plain sight making them the largest family producer & exporter of Champagne in France.
 They sell an annual production of 6 million bottles, 50% in France and 50% export.
 They maintain 2 cellar shops in the historic center of Reims.
-The vineyards have been awarded the prestigious HVE certification for sustainability and vineyard practices.
+The vineyards have been awarded the prestigious HVE level 3 certification for sustainability and vineyard practices.
 This is the highest level a vineyard can achieve.